eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 {: .language-python}

 Notice that  the `infile.read()`command started at the third line of the file, where the first two `infile.readline()` commands left off.

-You can think of it like this: when the file is opened, a pointer or cursor is placed at the top left corner of the f file (the beginning of the first line).
+Think of it like this: when the file is opened, a pointer is placed at the top left corner of the file at the beginning of the first line.
 Any time a *read* function is called, the cursor or pointer advances from where it already is.
 The first `infile.readline()` started at the beginning of the file and advanced to the end of the first line.
 Now, the pointer is positioned at the beginning of the second line.
-The second `infile.readline()` advanced to the end of the second line of the file, and left the pointer positioned at the beginning of the third line.
-The `infile.read()` began from this position, and advanced through to the end of the file.
+The second `infile.readline()` advanced to the end of the second line of the file, and left the pointer positioned at the beginning of the third line. `infile.read()` began from this position, and advanced through to the end of the file.

 In general, if you want to switch between the different kinds of *read* commands, you should close the file and then open it again to start over.

-## Reading all of the lines of a file
+### Reading all of the lines of a file into a list
 `infile.readlines()` will read all of the lines into a list, where each line of the file is an item in the list.
 This is extremely useful, because once we have read the file in this way, we can loop through each line of the file and process it.
 This approach works well on data files where the data is organized into columns similar to a spreadsheet, because it is likely